uwspstar/FullStack/CSharp/readme.md

 A sealed class, in C#,
 is a class that cannot be inherited by any class but can be instantiated.
-The design intent of a sealed class is to indicate that the class is specialized and there is no need to extend it to provide any additional functionality t hrough inheritance to override its behavior
+The design intent of a sealed class is to indicate that the class is specialized and there is no need to extend it to provide any additional functionality through inheritance to override its behavior

 ```
 ### example for polymorphism